Europe |

 Understanding Croatian Customs

 One of the more traditional sides to the season is the Festivity of St. Blaise – the Day of Dubrovnik’s patron saint whose statues can be seen around the city – which has been celebrated here since the year 972.
-The event takes place on the 2nd and 3rd February 2017, with concerts, exhibitions, and theatre performances, plus the procession of the Festivity of St. Blaise.
+The event features concerts, exhibitions, and theatre performances, plus the procession of the Festivity of St. Blaise.

 The Music and Arts

-It’s not just the Christmas period that’s included in the Winter Festival in Dubrovnik; the New Year will be marked with a programme of live music, beginning early on the 31st December 2016 and continuing over three days, including a concert by Dubrovnik Symphony Orchestra with oysters and Champagne.
+It’s not just the Christmas period that’s included in the Winter Festival in Dubrovnik; the New Year will be marked with a programme of live music, including a concert by Dubrovnik Symphony Orchestra with oysters and Champagne.

 Festival in Dubrovnik